The Importance of Markup in Construction Estimation and Profit Analysis

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-Now that we reviewed overhead, let's talk about markup.
-Markup is the estimated amount less the hard cost, including overhead, and is essentially the estimated profit of the project.
-Any over or underestimated costs are typically reflected in the profit.
+Now that we’ve reviewed overhead, let's talk about markup.
+Markup is the estimated amount above the hard cost, including overhead, and is essentially the estimated profit of the project.
+Any over- or underestimated costs are typically reflected in the profit.

 Why do you need profit on a project?
-That's the reason why we're in business.
-Otherwise, it's an employment agency.
+That’s the reason we’re in business.
+Otherwise, it would be just an employment agency.
 You can look at it from that aspect.

 Each project overall should make a profit in order for the company to grow, to expand, and to have enough financial resources to pursue more projects moving forward.
-So let's repeat that again.
-Any over or underestimated costs are typically reflected in the profit.
+So let’s repeat that.
+Any over- or underestimated costs are typically reflected in the profit.

-If you come in under your estimated budget to complete the project, there's more money in the profit.
-Obviously, if it takes more money to complete the project, it comes out of the profit as well.
+If you come in under your estimated budget to complete the project, the profit increases.
+Obviously, if it takes more money to complete the project, it reduces the profit.
 A best practice for any estimator is to compare the actual cost to construct the project to the initial estimated cost.

 Now, you might be wondering why you would need that information.
-If the project comes in over budget, we're gonna try and evaluate the project to see how it was built and why it costs so much to build, and it could be part of managing the project during construction, or it could actually be the estimate itself.
-If there wasn't enough money in the estimate, then the estimates should be prepared with more money in them accordingly for similar projects.
+If the project comes in over budget, we are going to evaluate the project to see how it was built and why it cost so much to build.
+It could be due to project management during construction, or it could actually be due to the estimate itself.
+If there wasn’t enough money in the estimate, then future estimates should allocate more funds accordingly for similar projects.

 Learn Construction Estimating